Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

 ```

 Explanation:
 - `trtllm-bench`: A CLI benchmarking utility that aims to make it easier for users to reproduce our officially published.
-[TensorRT-LLM Benchmarking](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html).
+See [TensorRT-LLM Benchmarking](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html) for details.
 - `--dataset`: Prompt dataset used to benchmark.
 Our official benchmark dataset has ISL = 1K, OSL = 2K
 - `--backend`: Inference backend.
 Here we use Pytorch backend.
 - `--num_requests`: Num requests used for the benchmark.